lassekongo83/adw-gtk3/README.md

 Thanks to [@dusansimic](https://github.com/dusansimic) (Flatpak, AUR), [@kuroehanako](https://github.com/kuroehanako) (Snapcraft), [@nickavem](https://github.com/nickavem) (Fedora copr) for the help.

 ### Installation from source
 This will install the latest version from the main branch.
-Use this install method if you want to contribute and help testing the theme.
+Use this installation method if you want to contribute and help testing the theme.

 See [CONTRIBUTING.md](https://github.com/lassekongo83/adw-gtk3/blob/main/CONTRIBUTING.md) for the instructions.